Fanfic / Hope for the Heartless

 - Bad Boss: The Horned King is this towards Creeper as much as he was in the movie, but Avalina's influence causes this trope to become downplayed.

 - Bad Dreams: Avalina gets these several times.
 In one of them she's included to the event when the Horned King created the Cauldron-Born in the movie, the scene ending with her being killed by them.
 In another one, the Cauldon-Born are advancing unstopped throughout Prydain, killing one by one Mitternacht, Arran and Avalina's mother, with Avalina being killed by the Horned King at the end.
 It's revealed that these dreams are caused by Arawn who's trying to keep Avalina's fear of the Horned King fresh.
-The Invisibles can drive Arawn away from her nightmares, but cannot prevent natural bad dreams.
+The Invisibles can drive Arawn away from her nightmares, but they cannot prevent natural bad dreams.

 - Beast and Beauty: The Horned King and Avalina are a non-romantic version of this trope.